protoboolean/shakemon/dev_records/ITERATIONS.md

 ## Iteration 2

 Let each collaborator throw a domain-specific exception and test it's handled:
-* second collaborator in the chain is not called if first fails
+* second collaborator in the chain should not be called if first fails
-* an exception is thrown in turn
+* a use-case exception wrapping any of the collaborators exceptions should be rethrown

+With this the basically nonexistent core-domain logic is done.

-Still, no I/O adapters.
+No I/O adapters.

 ## Iteration 3

-I've implemented the (basically nonexistent) core-domain logic.

-Now I'm going to implement its own API to start implementing integration testing.
+Now I'm going to start implementing its own API.